Skip to main content

 npm install @codespar/sdk @codespar/vercel ai @ai-sdk/anthropic

-[!TIP] Using pnpm or yarn?
+Using pnpm or yarn?
 Replace npm install with pnpm add or yarn add.
 All packages are published on the public npm registry.

 Set your API keys